FGM-148 Javelin: Propulsion

 Most rocket launchers require a large clear area behind the gunner to prevent injury from backblast.
 To address this shortcoming without increasing recoil to an unacceptable level, the Javelin system uses a soft launch mechanism.
 A small launch motor using conventional rocket propellant ejects the missile from the launcher, but stops burning before the missile clears the tube.
 The flight motor is ignited after a delay to allow sufficient clearance from the operator.

 To save weight, the two motors are integrated with a burst disc between them.
 It is designed to tolerate the pressure of the launch motor from one side, but to easily rupture from the other when the flight motor ignites.
-The motors use a common nozzle, with the flight motor's exhaust flowing through the expended launch motor.
-Because the launch motor casing remains in place, an unusual annular (ring-shaped) igniter is used to start it.
+The motors use a common nozzle.
+The flight motor's exhaust flows through the expended launch motor.
+Because the launch motor casing remains in place, an unusual ring-shaped igniter is used to start it.
 A normal igniter would be blown out of the back of the missile when the flight motor ignited and could injure the operator.

-Since the launch motor uses a standard NATO propellant, the presence of lead beta-resorcylate as a burn rate modifier causes an amount of lead and lead oxide to be present in the exhaust; gunners are asked to hold their breath after firing for their safety.
+Since the launch motor uses a standard NATO propellant, the presence of lead beta-resorcylate as a burn rate modifier causes an amount of lead and lead oxide to be present in the exhaust.
+Gunners are asked to hold their breath after firing for their safety.

 In the event that the launch motor malfunctions and the launch tube is overpressurized—for example, if the rocket gets stuck—the Javelin missile includes a pressure release system to prevent the launcher from exploding.
-The launch motor is held in place by a set of shear pins, which fracture if the pressure rises too high, and allow the motor to be pushed out of the back of the tube.
+The launch motor is held in place by a set of shear pins, which fracture if the pressure rises too high.
+They allow the motor to be pushed out of the back of the tube.

 Seeker

 As a fire-and-forget missile, after launch the missile has to be able to track and destroy its target without assistance from the gunner.
-This is done by coupling an onboard imaging IR system (separate from CLU imaging system) with an onboard tracking system.
+This is done by coupling an onboard imaging IR system, separate from CLU imaging system, with an onboard tracking system.

 The gunner uses the CLU's IR system to find and identify the target, then switches to the missile's independent IR system to set a track box around the target and establish a lock.
 The gunner places brackets around the image for locking.

 The seeker stays focused on the target's image, continuing to track it as the target moves or the missile's flight path alters, or attack angles change.
 The seeker consists of three main components: focal plane array image sensor, cooling and calibration, and stabilization.